-Strengthening nonprofit leadership is a key grantmaking priority for the Evelyn and Walter Haas, Jr. Fund.
-We believe that the vision and skills of talented and committed leaders are the driving force behind the many nonprofits that the Fund supports, from small, emerging grassroots groups to large, established organizations.
+Strengthening leadership is a key grantmaking priority for the Evelyn and Walter Haas, Jr. Fund.
+We believe that organizations and movements need strong and capable leaders at all levels in order to achieve their goals for social change.

-Over the last several years, the Haas, Jr. Fund has become a major funder of leadership development for the nonprofit sector.
-From 2007 through 2012, the Fund made grants totaling more than $8 million in this program area.
+The Haas, Jr. Fund launched the Haas Leadership Initiative in 2005.
+The goal of the initiative is to support leaders so they can more effectively advance the goals of their organizations and the movements in which they work.
+Over the last several years, the Haas, Jr. Fund has become a major funder of leadership development.
+Through the end of 2012, the Fund made grants totaling $21.6 million in this program area.

 How We'll Get There